B-Audrey/date-picker-lib/README.md

 - labelText: string,
 - inputName: string, (will be use to get the value in an uncontrolled form)
 - isRequired: boolean,
-- returnFormat: DatePickerReturnFormats, (this value is an enum with the following values : zuluString, string, localeUtc, number)
+- returnFormat: string, (this value is one of the following values : zuluString, string, localeUtc, number)
 - setDate?: Dispatch<SetStateAction<any>> (this is the optionnal function if you want to use a controlled form)

 -------------------------------------------------